 Pets are key members of our families.
 Most people love their dogs, cats, or other animals as they would a child or other family member.
 If you find yourself ending a romantic relationship or other co-habitation situation and custody of the pet has become a regular fight, give our experienced Pennsylvania pet custody attorneys a call to discuss how we can help you keep your pet.

-Although animal law may seem like a niche area of the legal system, in reality it is very common.
+Although animal law may seem like a niche area of the legal system, it is actually very common.
 Many homes and families have a pet, and these pets become central to their lives.
 Our team at The Animal Law Firm has been fighting for animals and pets for many years.
-We understand the strong bonds that form between families and pets, and we will fight passionately for your right to maintain a connection with the important animals in your life.
+We understand the strong bonds that form between you and your pets, and we will fight passionately for your right to maintain a connection with the important animals in your life.

 Many law firms do not practice animal law, but our team focuses exclusively on these areas.
 This means that we have more precise expert knowledge than any other firm in the state.
 No matter how complicated your situation may be, we have the resources and background to navigate it with you.
-We will not rest until the animals in your family are protected and you have a custody arrangement that is fair.
+We will not rest until the animals in your family are protected.

 When many people think of custody, they think of children.
-Divorced parents often have shared custody of their children after a divorce, for example.
-Pet custody is similar but involves pets rather than children.
-This means that there are distinctions in the custody process.
+Pet custody is similar but involves pets rather than children, and is only applicable in situations involving unmarried or “cohabitating” couples.

 During child custody proceedings, children may be able to speak for themselves in court.
 The law views them as dependents, and there are distinct laws and standards that apply.
 The court must make sure that the parents offer a healthy living situation for the child if they are to have custody rights.
 Pets, on the other hand, are viewed as property.
 Because they cannot speak for themselves, the court cannot take their perspective into account.
-Essentially, pets are living assets that require more attention than furniture or property but do not warrant the same level of diligence as human children.
+Essentially, pets are living assets that require more attention than furniture or property but do not have the same legal protections as human children.

 Because the court views pets as property, there is usually no opportunity for shared custody arrangements.
 This is not only difficult to enforce, but it is also not healthy for a pet to move around a lot.
-Cats, especially, need to be in one place to feel safe and happy.
-This means that pet custody agreements are arranged so that one spouse gets the pet full-time, while the other has to say goodbye.
+This means that pet custody cases “all or nothing” such that one partner gets the pet full-time, while the other has to say goodbye.

-Pet custody can be just as emotional as child custody, but the court does not give it nearly as much time and attention.
-In fact, the court usually includes pets as part of the estate assets unless the owners wish to have special negotiations about them.
+Pet custody is just as emotional as child custody, but the court does not give it nearly as much time and attention.
 The best way to negotiate pet custody is through a pet attorney.
-We understand how important your pet is to you, and we can therefore advocate for your needs in court.
+We understand how important your pet is to you, and we can advocate for your needs in court.

-As mentioned, most pet custody is sole custody, meaning that one spouse gets the animal while the other spouse relinquishes their right to see or spend time with the animal.
+As mentioned, most pet custody results in sole custody, meaning that one partner gets the animal while the other partner relinquishes their right to see or spend time with the animal.
 This can be extremely heartbreaking, but unfortunately, it is usually the only option that the court offers.
-However, with the help of an attorney, you may be able to negotiate visitation or another arrangement with your spouse.
+However, with the help of an attorney, you may be able to negotiate visitation or another arrangement with your ex.
 Prenuptial and postnuptial agreements are helpful in these situations, but they are not required.
 If you are interested in learning more, we offer what we call a “pup-nup” template for sale on our website for you to use if you find yourself in a relationship and adopting a pet with your partner.
 This helps set firm boundaries for what happens in the event of a break up, later.
 We also offer a pet-custody contract on our templates section of our website and encourage you to download it to use if you and your ex find yourself broken up, but still wanting to share custody.
 This helps prevent the terrible inevitability of one partner withholding the pet from the other later on.

 Having a pet custody attorney on your side ensures that the court hears your perspective and considers the best interests of your pet.
 Without one, the court may simply view your pet as an object to be granted, and pets are much more than that to their owners.